NHS pension schemes compared — 1995, 2008 and 2015.

 Accrual rate: 1/60th of final pensionable pay per year.
 This is more generous than 1/80th in raw terms, but the absence of an automatic lump sum means the total package is broadly comparable in value.

-No automatic lump sum: The 2008 Section pays pension only.
+No automatic lump sum for most members: The 2008 Section normally pays pension only.
 You can voluntarily commute (give up) pension to create a lump sum, at a rate set by NHS Pensions — typically £12 of lump sum for every £1 of annual pension surrendered.
+If you moved to the 2008 Section through the NHS Pension Choice Exercise, a mandatory standard lump sum can apply to the pre-31 March 2008 membership that moved across.
 See the NHS pension lump sum guide for the full calculation.

 Normal pension age: 65.
 Members with 2008 Section benefits can draw without reduction from age 65.